-is a highly successful 1997 Polish comedy by Juliusz Machulski, starring famous (in Poland) actor Cezary Pazura in the main role.
+Kiler is a highly successful 1997 Polish crime comedy by Juliusz Machulski, starring famous (in Poland) actor Cezary Pazura in the main role.

-A notorious gangster known as "The Guillotine" has been assassinated by the Killer - a well-known hired hitman, who has left scorches of bodies all around Europe.
-A taxi driver by the name of Jerzy Kiler takes a glance on the confusion around the crime scene, before returning to his cab and his drunken passenger.
-The next morning he's rudely awakened by an anti-terrorist group, who quickly apprehend him and literally carry him out of his apartment.
-As it turns out, they found the murder weapon, a sniper rifle, inside his car's trunk and an anonymous call accusing Jerzy of being the elusive Killer.
-Despite claiming his innocence and that this is a huge mistake, he's quickly sent to prison.
-To his surprise, thanks to "his" reputation he gains the respect of inmates.
-After he kills a prisoner completely by an accident, even more people start to believe that Jerzy is the real deal.
-While being transported to another prison, he's saved by mobsters working for "Siara" - Poland's most fearsome crime lord and Killer's frequent employer.
-With the police, gangsters and rest of the country taking him for the Killer, Kiler decides that explaining won't do him any good and decides to "become" him.
+A notorious gangster known as "The Guillotine" has been assassinated by the Killer - a well-known hitman for hire, who has left a wake of dead bodies through Europe.
+Jerzy Kiler, a taxi driver, stops to gawk for a moment at the confusion around the crime scene, before he returns to his cab and a drunken passenger in it.
+The next morning he's rudely awakened by an anti-terrorist group, apprehended and literally carried out of his flat.
+As it turns out, they found the murder weapon, a sniper rifle, inside his car's trunk and received an anonymous call accusing Jerzy of being the elusive Killer.
+Despite claiming his innocence and that all this is a huge mistake, he's quickly sent to prison.

 Tropes in this movie are as follow: